facebook/react-native-website/docs/height-and-width.md

 ## Fixed Dimensions

 The general way to set the dimensions of a component is by adding a fixed `width` and `height` to style.
-All dimensions in React Native are not unitless it support percentage, and represent density-independent pixels.
+All dimensions in React Native are not unitless its support percentage and represent density-independent pixels.

 ```SnackPlayer name=Height%20and%20Width
 import React from 'react';